If you are looking into having eyelash extensions applied to you own lashes, one-by-one, you need to read this article. (being updated every day)

 Cheap "novice" services

+Relatively new concept, newly graduated students are hired to perform services for a little fraction of the money otherwise spent with an experience professional.
+Sorry, haters, but consumers are not guinea pigs.
 At this time I am not sure if aesthetics schools do teach the application of eyelashes.
 Probably not, since it takes time to learn and gain experience, and money to pay for liability insurance.
 And if they are including this service in their curriculum, get your lashes for a fraction of the price out here at spas.
 Students have teachers by their side all the time to make sure they are learning.
 And it's a whole lot safer than cheap 15 minute lash clusters bonded with super glue.

 Yes, eyelash extensions application is a very lengthy learning process.
 The aesthetician must have at least basic knowledge about anatomy and physiology of the human body, sanitation, and recognition and prevention of diseases.
 Why prevention of diseases?
 Because it's the aesthetician job to recognize and inform the customer about early signs of an eye infection, and how to prevent it.